nikhilgirrajtcd/journear-neo/data/ReadMe.md

-## Instructions
+# Instructions

+## Currently, the map files are only available for Ireland-And-Northern-Ireland region.

+_Large files cannot be pushed to GitHub due to a 100MB limit on file size._
+Links to map files archives -
+1. Ireland and Northern Ireland - https://journear.blob.core.windows.net/data/graphhopper-ie.zip

-### Copy the directory `data/graphhopper` in the `Downloads` directory of the phone to make the maps work.
+### Extract the archive `graphhopper-ie` in the `Downloads` directory of the phone to make the maps work.

 ### The behaviour of the maps without these errors is not known right now.
 It could be an error or just fail silently.
-Will update this later
+Will update this later.

 Resulting path -
 > /Download(s)/graphhopper/maps/ireland-and-northern-ireland-latest-gh

-The -gh directory will then contain the following files -
+The `ireland-and-northern-ireland-latest-gh` directory will then contain the following files -

 1. edges
 1. geometry